uc-cdis/gen3.org/content/resources/developer/style-guide.md

 * Name files with JSX with .jsx suffix
 * Decouple components and redux/relay bindings to allow component re-use when possible

-## CSS in Javascript

-We use [styledcomponents][styledcomponents] to manage CSS in javascript with helpers from [polished][polished].
-A generic component Foo.jsx should export a component with a standard set of CSS rules attached to it, and a user of Foo can extend those rules via a MyFoo component.
-Styledcomponents also allows an application to apply an application-wide theme.

 ## Unit tests

 We use [jestjs](https://facebook.github.io/jest/).
 We can setup a basic sanity-check test of a dumb React component (to guard against basic regressions) with the [enzymejs](https://github.com/airbnb/enzyme) helpers.
 For example: